ToolHop.

 How to use this tool

-1. Choose the dimensions for matrices A and B (from 1×1 up to 4×4).
+1. Choose dimensions for matrices A and B (1x1 up to 4x4), then optionally apply quick zero or identity presets.

 Designed as a matrix inverse and determinant calculator